AI Employee for Trade Contractors: A Guide

 Cashflow pressure often comes from inconsistent follow-up, not from a lack of demand.
 Foreman addresses this by sequencing invoicing reminder tasks for your accounts team, surfacing escalation paths, and raising exception alerts so outstanding balances are managed proactively.
 Instead of ad hoc chasing, your team runs a repeatable process where Foreman prepares the next move and your accounts staff send it, keeping customer communication professional and timely.

 For contractors looking at invoice chasing for contractors, this is where Foreman delivers immediate operational value.
-Accounts teams spend less time manually tracking who needs a reminder and more time resolving true exceptions.
-Leadership sees clearer visibility into receivables risk, and overdue items are surfaced earlier.
+The shape of the change: less manual tracking of who needs a reminder, more time on true exceptions.
+Foreman is built to give leadership clearer visibility into receivables risk, and overdue items are surfaced earlier.
 Over time, this consistency supports healthier cashflow discipline without adding administrative headcount.

 A confident rollout plan for sustainable adoption